jdevera/subdue/README.rst

 .. function: main([argv=None, root_path=None, command_runner=None])

-- The path to the root
+- The path to the root: sub_path
 - The command runner
 - The prefix for eval commands ('sh-')
 - The extension for completers ('subduecompleter')